 - (a) To meet the operational needs of the Department, the Appointing Authority has the right to reassign employees as necessary.
 Reassignment includes a change in official workstation.
 Management will determine, in advance of the reassignment, the required classifications, number of positions and level of experience needed.
 To qualify for a position, the employee must meet the minimum qualifications for the classification, specific requirements for the position, and be able to perform the duties with minimal orientation.
-Selection will be made in the following order: - (1) The most senior qualified volunteers who meet the Department requirements will be selected first. - (2) Other volunteers from the workstation from which the position is being reassigned will be given consideration. - (3) In the absence of volunteers, the least senior qualified employees will be selected in reverse seniority order. - (b) The Department will notify an employee in writing thirty (30) days in advance of a transfer involving a change in the employee's official workstation of twenty-five (25) miles or more.
+Selection will be made in the following order: - (1) The most senior qualified volunteers who meet the Department requirements will be selected first. - (2) Other volunteers from the workstation from which the position is being reassigned will be given consideration. - (3) In the absence of volunteers, the least senior qualified employees will be selected in reverse seniority order. - (b) The Department will notify an employee in writing thirty (30) days in advance of a transfer involving a change in the employee's official workstation of twenty-five (25) miles or more. - (b)(c) If the change is less than twenty-five (25) miles, the Agency will notify the employee in writing five (5) days in advance of the transfer, when feasible. - Section 4.

-Section 4.
 Specific Employee or Program Transfer.
 The Department may transfer a specific employee for reasons such as training, deficient performance, discipline, special qualifications or job functions.
 The Department may also transfer entire programs.
 The Department will notify the affected employee(s) in writing five (5) working days in advance of the transfer.
-The Department will notify the affected employee(s) in writing thirty (30) days in advance of transfers involving a change in the employee's official workstation of twenty-five (25) miles or more.

-Section 5.
+The Department will notify the affected employee(s) in writing thirty (30) days in advance of transfers involving a change in the employee's official workstation of twenty-five (25) miles or more. - Section 5.
+Temporary Work Re-Assignment.
+A temporary work re-assignment that requires an employee to work from a different worksite, as defined in Article 70.1M-Layoff, shall be less than six (6) months.
+If a temporary work re-assignment will last longer than six (6) months, the Agency will notify the employee and Union in writing of the anticipated duration of the extension, prior to extending the assignment.
+Any applicable private vehicle milage reimbursement will be in accordance with DAS Statewide Travel Policy 40.10.00.
+The Agency will notify an employee in writing thirty (30) days in advance of a temporary work re-assignment involving a change in the employee's worksite of twenty-five (25) miles or more, unless mutually agreed to waive the timeframe.
+If the change is less than twenty-five (25) miles, the Agency will notify he employee in writing five (5) working days in advance of the temporary work re-assignment, when feasible. - Section 56.
 Posting of Vacancies.
 At the point the Department proceeds to fill a vacant position by open competition, lateral transfer or promotion, such information will be publicized within the Department for a minimum of seven (7) calendar days.
-Section 6.
+Section 67.
 Order of Lists.
 The Department layoff list will take precedence over any other method of selection or list.
-Qualified hardship transfer candidates will be selected before any lateral transfer, department promotion or open-competitive candidate.
-Section 7.
+Qualified hardship transfer candidates will be selected before any lateral transfer, department promotion or open-competitive - Section 78.
 Interview Feedback.
 Any Department candidate interviewed, but not selected for a vacant position, may request feedback.
 The employee may request to have the feedback provided orally or in writing and the hiring supervisor will respond accordingly.
 Both the request and response will be timely.